Used: Raspberry Pi, Python, Google Weather API, Twilio API, AWS S3, Google Visualization API, JS/jQuery, AJAX, HTML, CSS

 Info: Created Python program that gathers data using Google Weather API, sends friends + family daily message with weather forecast, and stores aggregated data on AWS S3.
 On weather page, create graphs using JavaScript, Google Visualization API, and collected data from S3.

-Links: visit & Github repository
+Links: visit & GitHub

 Used: HTML, CSS3, AJAX, JS, Masonry, AWS S3, Google Adsense, Google Analytics, Bootstrap